mwilliams31/capa-role-dataset/README.md

 * 319 capabilities were identified across 58 samples.
 * Removing 31 inconsequential capabilities using domain knowledge and collapsing the remaining capabilities into their namespace reduced the feature set from 319 to 162.
   * Namespaces are the parent folder of each rule within the [`capa-rules` repository](https://github.com/mandiant/capa-rules).
-They act as a de facto categories that contains one or more rules.
+They act as a de facto category that contains one or more rules.
 * Here are the top 10 selected namespaces based on chi-squared scores:

 | Namespace                            |   Score |